-Credit risk is the risk that a counterparty is unable to fulfill its contracted obligations to Medivir, thus causing a financial loss for the company.
+Credit risk is the risk that a counterparty is unable to fulfil its contracted obligations to Medivir, thus causing a financial loss for the company.

-Medivir invests its cash and cash equivalents with Swedish asset managers with high credit ratings, P-1 from Moody's.
+Medivir invests its cash and cash equivalents with Swedish asset managers.
+Investments are short-term with a good risk diversification and a credit rating within the segment "investment grade", i.e. at the lowest a BBB rating according to Standard & Poor or equivalent.
 During the year, these investments did not experience any value changes resulting from changes to asset managers' credit risk.
 The credit risks in relation to the above investments are deemed to be minor.

 Medivir may also be exposed to credit risk in accounts receivable.
 Medivir's partnership agreements are with established pharmaceutical companies and historically, Medivir has never needed to impair accounts receivable.
-Medivir had SEK 15 thousand (63) in outstanding accounts receivable on the reporting date.
+Medivir had SEK 0 thousand (15) in outstanding accounts receivable on the reporting date.
 The accounts receivable are reported at amortized cost, taking into account expected credit loss provisions.
+Accounts receivable in foreign currencies are converted at the closing day rate.
 Accounts receivable are exposed to credit risk and, in principle, to exchange rate risk.
-On 31 December 2020, however, all accounts receivable were denominated in Swedish kronor and hence no exchange rate risk exists.
+On 31 December 2021, however, all accounts receivable were denominated in Swedish kronor and hence no exchange rate risk exists.
 When assessing the impairment requirement for accounts receivable, the company primarily takes into account such factors as the time passed since the due date, evaluations of the customer's solvency, indications of insolvency, and individual agreements with the customer in question.
-In 2020, a bad debt loss of SEK 23 thousand (0) was reported.
+In 2021, a bad debt loss of SEK 0 thousand (23) was reported.

-GROUP PARENT COMPANY
+GRO UP PARENT CO OMPANY

-Age analysis, accounts receivable, SEK thousand 2020 2019 2020 2019
+Age analysis, accounts receivable, SEK thousand 2021 2020 2021 2020

-Not due 15 - 15 -
+Not due - 15 - 15

-Due, 1-90 days - 39 - 39

-91+ days - 24 - 24

-Total 15 63 15 63
+Total - 15 - 15

-Other receivables total SEK 3,199 thousand (3,554), of which SEK 0 thousand (0) was due on the reporting date.
+Other receivables total SEK 1,294 thousand (3,199), of which SEK 0 thousand (0) was due on the reporting date.